The International Trade Blog Import Procedures

 This isn’t as much work as it might appear.
 You might consider incorporating this process into your accounts payable or freight audit.
 It may add a few minutes to the review of each entry but should not have a significant negative impact on your productivity.

 Remember proactive compliance measures are generally more effective and inexpensive than reactive measures.
-Imagine the Herculean effort of attempting to reassemble the business history of an import your company made four years ago and compare that with the minor effort of keeping your files in order on a regular basis.
+Imagine the Herculean effort of attempting to reassemble the business history of an import your company made four years ago and compare that with the minor effort of keeping your files in order regularly.

 Consider, as well, the penalties for not maintaining appropriate records.
 Fines of up to $10,000 per entry can be assessed for simple negligence within the record-keeping process.
 Fines of up to $100,000 can be assessed for repeat violations or willful failure to comply.

-At the end of the day the tactical solution for your company is the one ensuring that every time Customs requests a record, you can retrieve it.
+At the end of the day the tactical solution for your company is the one ensuring that every time CBP requests a record, you can retrieve it.
 Now get filing!